SDBrett/jekyllblog/_posts/2017-03-29-powershell-logging-json-format.md

 #### The Code

-I think I could do better with naming the function, but that&#8217;s stuck at 2 AM.
+I think I could do better with naming the function, but that';s stuck at 2 AM.

 {% highlight powershell %}
 Function Write-Verbose-Log